-(5) If a VRO imposes a restraint referred to in subsection (4) or for some other reason the court is satisfied that it is necessary to do so, the court is to ensure that the order makes provision for the person seeking to be protected or the respondent to recover personal property, and other property of a kind prescribed in the regulations, from a place specified in the order -
+If a VRO imposes a restraint referred to in subsection (4) or for (5) some other reason the court is satisfied that it is necessary to do so, the court is to ensure that the order makes provision for the person seeking to be protected or the respondent to recover personal property, and other property of a kind prescribed in the

-- (a) in the manner set out by the court in the order; or - (b) in accordance with the procedures set out in the regulations. - (6) A VRO may inform the respondent that certain behaviour and activities are unlawful.
+- in the manner set out by the court in the order; or (a) - (b) in accordance with the procedures set out in the regulations. - A VRO may inform the respondent that certain behaviour and (6) activities are unlawful.